PROTECTING

 Water management at Rössing Uranium is guided by a formal water strategy, a water management plan, and a Rössing-specific environmental standard on water usage and quality management.

-Knowing that our water requirements are substantial, our focus is on the sustainable and accountableuse of this scarce and valuable resource, with minimal adverse effect to the environment.
+Knowing that our water requirements are substantial, our focus is on the sustainable and accountable use of this scarce and valuable resource, with minimal adverse effect on the environment.

 We carry out various continuous monitoring activities, which include:

-• Taking frequent water level measurements on our tailings storage facility (“TSF”) and numerous monitoring locations across the mine site, extending to the Khan and Swakop Rivers.
+• Taking frequent water level measurements on our TSF and numerous monitoring locations across the mine site, extending to the Khan and Swakop Rivers

-All spillages in the processing plant are captured and channelled to a large recycle sump for reuse.
-Effluents from the workshops are treated to remove oils and sewage is processed in the onsite sewageplant.
+All spillages in the processing plant are captured and channelled to a large recycle sump for re-use.
+Effluents from the workshops are treated to remove oils and sewage is processed at the onsite sewage plant.
 These semi-purified effluents are used in the open pit for dust suppression.

 Freshwater use